 While flowers and insects make up a significant portion of macro photography, getting close to anything makes for fascinating images.
 Coins, old mechanical parts, wood, and everyday mundane objects like your keys or a glass of water can become huge landscapes with textures and patterns that you never noticed before.
 Macro lenses also excel at creating images with a shallow depth of field, leaving only the foreground in focus, as in the image above.

 If you want to draw attention to the magic of the ordinary, a macro lens is the way to do it.
-It’s worth noting that, while a macro lens will give you the best results for this type of photography, it’s possible to take these pictures without a macro lens, as the Poor Man’s Macro group on flickr shows.
+It’s worth noting that, while a macro lens will give you the best results for this type of photography, it’s possible to take these pictures without a macro lens.

 A prime lens is the opposite of a zoom lens: it has a single focal length.
 You can get prime lenses in any focal length, from ultra-wide angle to telephoto.
 With the ready availability of zoom lenses in any focal length, it might seem like a technological step backward to use a prime lens, but there are some distinct advantages.